 First-year head coach, Halley Morell, was named the Ladies Professional Golf Association (LPGA) Teaching and Club Professional Midwest Section Coach of the Year.
 Playing through injury, senior Taylor Ledwein was named the final MVC Women’s Golfer of the Week for the year after posting her third top-10 finish among her four tournaments.
 Ledwein’s 72.82 season stroke average following her fifth-place showing at the River Landing Classic is better than the MVC season record.

-The youngest team in The Valley, our men’s golf team continued to display its growing potential with the mid-season addition of freshman Brady Kreiter.
+The youngest team in The Valley, our men’s golf team continued to display its growing potential with the mid-season addition of first-year student Brady Kreiter.
 Kreiter was a two-time IHSA state qualifier, finishing third and claiming all-state honors during his senior year at Brimfield High School.
 Now fully recovered from the ACL injury that ended his four-year Bradley Soccer career in 2018, senior Alex Ciaramitaro led the youthful golf squad through the 2019-20 season.

 All of this was accomplished while our student-athletes continue to excel academically and represent our University in a first-class manner in our community.
 I am sure you are as proud of these amazing accomplishments as I am, and I hope you take a special sense of pride knowing that your contributions make all of this possible.
 I look forward to cheering on our Braves with you when competition resumes, and continuing together to achieve new heights for Bradley Athletics!